Hydrogen sulfide: Production of metal sulfides

 Sodium sulfides are used in the paper making industry.
-Specifically, salts of SH− break bonds between lignin and cellulose components of pulp in the Kraft process.
+Specifically, salts of HS− break bonds between lignin and cellulose components of pulp in the Kraft process.

 As indicated above, many metal ions react with hydrogen sulfide to give the corresponding metal sulfides.
-Oxidic ores are sometimes treated with hydrogen sulfide to give the corresponding metal sulfides which are more readily purified by flotation.Metal parts are sometimes passivated with hydrogen sulfide.
+Oxidic ores are sometimes treated with hydrogen sulfide to give the corresponding metal sulfides, which are more readily purified by flotation.
+Metal parts are sometimes passivated with hydrogen sulfide.
 Catalysts used in hydrodesulfurization are routinely activated with hydrogen sulfide.